-Degrees offered at British universities can have different names than those in other countries, so let us introduce to the most common British degrees.
+Degrees offered at British universities can have different names than those in other countries, so let us introduce the most common British degrees.

 An undergraduate degree normally takes three years to complete but can take longer if it includes an industrial placement, an additional subject or a year abroad.
 Many degrees specialise in certain subjects from Year 1.